A Robot Web for Distributed Many-Device Localisation: Demonstrations and Experiments in a Simulated Environment

 \subsection{Convergence and Computational Properties}

 A key property of our method is that the marginal estimates generated by message passing with a fixed computation and communication budget on our ever-changing factor graph may not necessarily be at complete convergence during live operation, though that is often not a problem if useful robot pose estimates are still achieved.
-Nevertheless, here we show that when enough computation and communication is regularly applied, the localisation results are convergent and estimates as accurate as a batch solution on a centralised processor can be achieved.
+Nevertheless, here we show that when enough computation and communication are regularly applied, the localisation results are convergent and estimates as accurate as a batch solution on a centralised processor can be achieved.
 Importantly, this can be achieved with highly efficient, realistic settings for distributed GBP computation and communication.

 Here we present an experiment to compare the accuracy of distributed Robot Web GBP against a centralised solution of the same factor graph using GTSAM~\cite{Dellaert:AR2021}.
-We run robots in a square arena of width 100m with 10 known beacons where all robots move through 100 pose steps.
-The robots observe each other when within a range of 30m.
-GBP linearises at every iteration, and is allowed to optimise for $[100, 50, 20, 20]$ iterations per step for $N = [16, 32, 64, 128]$ respectively.
+GBP linearises at every 5 iterations and is allowed to optimise for 20 iterations per step.
+To keep the comparison simple, robust kernels are not applied for both GBP and GTSAM, and we do not add uniform noise to the range-bearing measurements.

 We present results for general GBP, where each robot keeps a full history of pose variables, and Windowed GBP, where each robot maintains a sliding window of its most recent 5 poses and only processes messages relating to these.
+Using a sliding window allows the average size of the factor graph, and the amount of computation needed, to remain fixed.
+This allows the system to operate over an arbitrarily long period while maintaining constant computational cost.
+What we lose by doing this is the possibility to improve estimates of older variables in the graph using new observations.

-In these experiments, for both versions of GBP all robots are allowed to communicate with each other on every iteration.
+In these experiments, for both versions of GBP, all robots are allowed to communicate with each other on every iteration.

-We report the root mean square Absolute Trajectory Error (ATE), and root mean square Relative Pose Error (RPE)~\cite{Sturm:etal:IROS2012}, averaged over 10 runs with randomised robot motions in Figure~\ref{fig:batchsolvercomp}, for varying numbers of robots in the area.
+We report the Root Mean Square Absolute Trajectory Error (RMSE ATE), and Root Mean Square Relative Pose Error (RMSE RPE)~\cite{Sturm:etal:IROS2012}, averaged over 10 runs with randomised robot motions in Figure~\ref{fig:batchsolvercomp}, for varying numbers of robots in the area.
+Both ATE and RPE are computed over the full trajectory.
 We see that GBP and GTSAM have similar ATE across all evaluations, with only a small loss of accuracy for GBP when the number of robots is low.
-Here the absolute metric relatively disconnected nature of the measurement graph favours a batch solver, with more GBP iterations probably needed for full convergence.